Ananthakr/halowings/README.md

 # Halowings'17
-Landing page for Halowings'17 - An annual run orgainsed by NCC NAVY of College of Engineering Guindy for the social causes.
+Landing page for Halowings'17 - An annual run orgainsed by NCC NAVY of College of Engineering Guindy for the social causes like dyslexia.